Dudeiebot/nvim/noob.md

 For multityping you highlight the required lines and`shift ;` then it displays some strings you can then follow it by `s/what-you-are-changing/the-new-changes`(these is written together with the string displayed in the insert command line).
 You can check for direction on youtube if these is not explainatory enough.

 Going to definition, you are going to use `ctrl ]` after highlighting the necessary string.

+`Accessing floating, vertical and horizontal terminal`

+You can use `<leader> h or v` for accessing both vertical and horizontal and you can use `C-t` for accessing the floating terminal.

+`<leader>pt` is used to show hidden/opened terminal.

 ## Key Important Note
 - We have atleast different types of mode and some of them are visual, normal, command and insert.
 These mode varies on what you are trying to do.